Fe-Mu/SOS-listener/README.md

 ## Send SOS-Message

 1. Tap on the emergency-contact button
-2. Tap on the "Send-SOS" or "Silent-SOS" button in the new popup window
+2. Tap on the "Send-SOS" button in the new popup window
 3. An SOS with the following message will be sent:
 > ++ Emergency-SOS ++<br/>
 > I need help! , PLEASE CALL BACK! , if I dont answer please send help to my location!